vdonthireddy/AppInAKS/README.md

 #docker ps command will show us the running instances. as you see there are no running instances

 #We have done a port binding between the port where the webserver is running and port that I (as a user) will pass through my client (e.g. browser)

+#In this video, let's store our local docker image into the docker hub

+#we will run the following commands

+#we tagged the local image with the docker repo in our hub

+#and ran the command (docker push) to store it in the hub

+#Let's go back to browser and see if we have any images with 1.0 tag available in the hub